• Helmets must be Snell 2010 or Snell 2015, full face and visor are required if running an open-wheeled car.

 When you arrive:

-- If you registered online, stop at the Gate to show your BMW CCA membership card, sign the waiver, receive your wrist band and receive your Tech Card.
+- If you registered online, stop at the Gate, sign the waiver, receive your wrist band and receive your Tech Card.

 - If you did not register online, you will receive a numbered card at Gate in order of arrival; take it to the Registration table after you go through Tech.
 Walk-up spots are not guaranteed.